 - Each person brings one wrapped gift.
 The first guest opens a wrapped gift, and their turn ends.

-- After the first gift is unwrapped, subsequent people choose to steal the unwrap gifts of others or select a new wrapped present.
+- After the first gift is unwrapped, subsequent people choose to steal the unwrapped gifts of others or select a new wrapped present.

 - The unwrapped gifts can only be stolen once per turn.